Key takeaways:

 Before starting Chantix, give your prescriber your full health history, including whether you drink alcohol.
 They can weigh the Chantix risks versus benefits and help you decide if it’s a good choice for you.

-Anthenelli, R. M., et al. (2016).
+Anthenelli, R. N., et al. (2016).
 Neuropsychiatric safety and efficacy of varenicline, bupropion, and nicotine patch in smokers with and without psychiatric disorders (EAGLES): A double-blind, randomised, placebo-controlled clinical trial.
 The Lancet.

 U.S. Food and Drug Administration.
-(2022).
-FDA Drug Safety Podcast: FDA revises description of mental health side effects of stop-smoking medicines Chantix and Zyban to reflect clinical trial findings.
+(2018).
+FDA drug safety communication: FDA revises description of mental health side effects of the stop-smoking medicines Chantix (varenicline) and Zyban (bupropion) to reflect clinical trial findings.

 U.S. Food and Drug Administration.
 (2022).
 FDA updates and press announcements on nitrosamine in varenicline (Chantix).